apitally/.github/profile/README.md

 ## Features

-### API traffic monitoring

-- Monitor API requests, errors, payload sizes and response times on our simple dashboard.
-- Get insights into the usage and performance of each endpoint.
-- Filter by API consumer or endpoint group to understand different usage patterns.
+### Metrics & insights

+Get actionable usage and performance insights about your API, each endpoint and individual API consumers, allowing you to make informed, data-driven engineering and product decisions.

+### Request log

+Drill down from insights to individual requests or use powerful filtering to understand exactly how consumers have interacted with your API.
+Take troubleshooting and customer support for your API to the next level.

-### API uptime monitoring & alerting
+### Uptime monitoring & alerting

-- Monitor API uptime and availability.
-- Get alerted immediately if there's a problem.

-## Why Apitally?

-- No collection of sensitive data.
-- No impact on performance.
-- No rerouting of your API traffic.
-- No agents to install.
-- No limit on number of requests.
+Get notified immediately if something isn't right, so you can address it before it impacts consumers.
+Whether it's downtime, traffic spikes, errors or performance issues, Apitally has you covered.

 ## Supported web frameworks